sander1095/openapi-code-generation-talk/api-client-generation-demo/README.md

 See the `Prebuild` folder for win64 published apps.

+Run `start-prebuild-projects.ps1` in the `Scripts` folder to start all the projects.

 ### Servers
 - Before demoing the API client generation, let's take a look at what kind of API client we'll be generating
 - Demo the Servers (both Minimal API and controllers, run Controllers with HTTPs!)